n0vedad/lcdproc_g15/INSTALL.md

 make distclean
 ```

 and run same steps from above.
+For reconfigure code formatting please see [CODE FORMATTING](#code-formatting)

 #